WoodyGray/Graph-algoritms/README.md

 1) A distance matrix of size n × n is created, where n is the number of vertices in the graph.
 The initial value of each element in the matrix is the weight of the edge that connects the corresponding vertices, if such an edge exists, otherwise it is equal to infinity.

-2)For each pair of vertices (i, j) in the graph, let's try to find a path that passes through vertex k (1 <= k <= n), where k is an intermediate vertex on the path from i to j.
+2) For each pair of vertices (i, j) in the graph, let's try to find a path that passes through vertex k (1 <= k <= n), where k is an intermediate vertex on the path from i to j.
 If such a path is shorter than the current path from i to j, update the value of the distance matrix element (i, j) to the value of the new path.

 3) Repeat step 2 for each intermediate vertex k (1 <= k <= n).

-4)After completing step 3, the distance matrix will contain the shortest distances between all pairs of vertices in the graph.
+4) After completing step 3, the distance matrix will contain the shortest distances between all pairs of vertices in the graph.

 # 4. Arbitrary edge coloring method
 A graph is submitted to the input in the form of a CSV file, the result is a minimum number of different colors.